 Crispy Baked Shrimp Wontons that taste fried thanks to my handy dandy little oven trick!
-We’re in love with this easy peasy appetizer recipe!

-Version A - Crispy Baked Shrimp Wontons that taste fried thanks to my handy dandy little oven trick!
 We're in love with this easy peasy appetizer recipe!

-- 3 tbsp cream cheese
+- 3 TBSP cream cheese

 - 1/2 tsp garlic powder

-- 14 wonton wrappers
+- 14 won-ton wrappers

-- Preheat oven to 375F.
+- Preheat oven to 400 degrees F.

-- Bake at 375F for 11-15 minutes or until golden brown.
+- Bake at 400 F for 5-7 minutes or until golden brown.

 Courses appetizer, snack

 Its like pizza… if you want a crispy crust, you toss it right on the rack, right?
 Same concept… Same glorious results!

 Brushing the wontons with butter or olive oil will work, but the crispiest, most evenly golden results were achieved with a super light spritz of the spray.

 Recipe testing is so much fun for this reason.
 I think I made these 3 days straight to get my measurements in check and they rocked each time!
-They tasted just like the fried crab rangoons restaurants serve but without all the grease!
-Healthified and shrimpified.
-Yay!
+They tasted just like the fried crab rangoons restaurants serve but with tasty shrimp and without all the grease!